What are the pros and cons of Black Friday for e-commerce brands?

 If a brand faces logistical issues, stock shortages, or customer dissatisfaction during Black Friday, it can result in negative publicity and damage to its reputation.

-We understand the challenges and stress of the peak shopping period, so we've crafted five logistics survival tips just for you.
+We understand the challenges and stress of the peak shopping period, so we've put together five logistics survival tips just for you.
+Discover them here!

 Brand image